kimlimjustin/xplorer/packages/extension-sdk/README.md

 import { registerExtension, createExtension } from '@xplorer/extension-sdk';
 ```

-See the [SDK Reference](docs/docs/extensions/sdk.md) for full class documentation.
+See the [Extension SDK API](#high-level-apis) section above for full class documentation.

 ## Sandbox